Mission and Purpose

 Humble Beginnings

 The Women’s Humane Society made its way to Laconia in 1935 and worked in conjunction with the southern branches until 1968.
 It was then that the Laconia shelter assumed sole responsibility for the animal welfare portion of Ms. Kendall’s vision.
-The shelter gradually evolved into the organization it is today - assuring each animal exceptional care and comfort, gentle behavioral support, excellent medical treatment and specific adoption guidelines.
+The shelter gradually evolved into the organization it is today - assuring each animal exceptional care and comfort, gentle behavioral support, excellent medical treatment, and focusing on specific adoption guidelines.

 Breaking Adoption Records